-On the nights that I do wash my face and I put on my Original Human Co.
-Green Serum then I’m feeling really good.
-I also feel that the nights that I do manage to do that, I make up for the nights that I don’t do it because, ya, there are definitely nights that I don’t and I wake up really dry in the mornings.
+On the nights that I do wash my face and I put on my Green Original Human Serum then I'm feeling really good.
+I also feel that the nights that I do manage to do that, I make up for the nights that I don't do it because, ya, there are definitely nights that I don’t and I wake up really dry in the mornings.”

 You mentioned you have branched into owning your own business - you now work independently with two little ones.
 What inspired you to make that jump?

 A lot of things inspired me and continue to inspire me.
 The biggest thing that inspires me is pushing forward for gender equity in Canada.